inuvalogic/inuvalogic/README.md

 ### Hi there 👋

 I am a full-stack developer who has a wide range of front-end & back-end skills and extensive experience of using object-oriented languages.
 I have been working in web development domain for 16 years+.
-I really enjoy writing optimized object-oriented code and am very good at building and maintaining applications that support the solutions delivered to customers.
+I really enjoy writing optimized object-oriented code and I am very good at building and maintaining applications that support the solutions delivered to customers.

 I have been working mainly on complex projects as a Senior Software Engineer.
 As a web developer I worked with PHP Native, Symfony, Zend, Laravel, Codeigniter and Yii Framework.
 Also I'm using Figma for prototyping the applications.

-In my everyday work, I actively use Laravel, MySQL, VueJS, SCSS, and Figma.
+In my everyday work, I actively use Laravel, MySQL, Django, Javascript, and Figma.
 The majority of the projects I worked on recently used MySQL and Postgres for database storage, but also my recent experience includes MongoDB and Oracle.
 I am doing the development jobs under Ubuntu Linux but also have experience with CentOS, Slackware, FreeBSD, even MacOS, and can install and tune the necessary software under Unix-like OSes.
 I am also using Windows for design/development/testing purposes as well.

 I have extensive experience with Apache and Nginx Web servers.
 Along with that I have worked with Amazon Web Server, Heroku, Digital Ocean and many other server deployments.